https://www.slab.org.uk/guidance/employment-of-expert-witnesses-civil-legal-aid/

 You cannot use the templates:

 The templates do not allow you to instruct an expert to produce a supplementary report even if you have sufficient funding left over.
-If you need a supplementary report you should select ‘Expert & Templates’ from the ‘Create Sanction’ screen, then from ‘Type’ select ‘Custom’.
+You need to ask us for prior approval for a supplementary report.
+To do this you should select ‘Expert & Templates’ from the ‘Create Sanction’ screen, then from ‘Type’ select ‘Custom’.

 General rules: